image bio

 Shop Prenatal Gummies

-So what’s the difference?
+So what’s the difference between Prenatal Daily Packets and Prenatal Gummies?
 Besides the capsule versus gummy format, there are some more differences between the two products.
 See below a detailed comparison of our two prenatal vitamins side by side to see which fits your lifestyle best.

-• The first one that comes to mind is constipation, which is common during pregnancy.
+• To discourage constipation and hemorrhoids: Constipation is common during pregnancy.
 Taking a fiber supplement can help combat digestive discomfort and reduce the formation of hemorrhoids.

-• Additionally, your doctor may recommend additional vitamins if you’re diagnosed with anemia or other deficiencies.
-Over 40% of pregnant women are anemic and up to 25% are iron deficient, which can be dangerous if left untreated.
+• To manage anemia or other deficiencies: Over 40% of pregnant women are anemic and up to 25% are iron deficient, which can be dangerous if left untreated.
+Additional iron supplements may be able to help.

-• Vitamin D deficiency is also common in pregnancy, especially among high-risk groups such as vegetarians, women with limited sun exposure, and people with darker skin.
+• To manage vitamin D deficiency: Another deficiency that’s common in pregnancy, especially among high-risk groups such as vegetarians, women with limited sun exposure, and people with darker skin.
+Shop Vitamin D gummies.

 Hopefully this information has helped you become more comfortable and confident in your prenatal vitamin choice.
 Let’s recap: